Aljullu/react-lazy-load-image-component/README.md

 ### Using effects

-`LazyLoadImage` includes several effects ready to be used, they are useful to add visual candy to your application, but are completely optional in case you don't need them or want to implement some other effect.
+`LazyLoadImage` includes several effects ready to be used, they are useful to add visual candy to your application, but are completely optional in case you don't need them or want to implement you own effect.

 They rely on CSS and the corresponding CSS file must be imported: